CompTIA Security+ Exam Notes

 Exploiting protocol weaknesses:

-These attacks rely on inherent design flaws in protocols that allow attackers to manipulate requests to generate large responses from vulnerable servers.
+These attacks rely on inherent protocol design flaws, allowing attackers to manipulate requests to generate significant responses from vulnerable servers.

 Spoofing source IP: